vec2link2018/vec2link/README.md

 # vec2link:

-This repository provides a reference implementation of *vec2link*
+This repository provides a Python implementation of *vec2link*

 The *vec2link* is a novel link prediction framework, by jointly modeling both user's social network relationship and spatiotemporal check-in information